kaymen99/Upwork-auto-jobs-applier-using-AI/README.md

 ## Features

-### Intelligent Job Scraping and Classification
+### Jobs Scraping and Classification

 - Customizable search criteria based on user-provided job titles
 - Continuous scanning for new project listings
-- Smart classification to identify jobs matching user profiles
+- Smart classification to identify jobs matching the freelancer profiles

-### AI-Powered Cover Letter Generation
+### AI Cover Letter Generation

 - Dynamic cover letter creation based on job descriptions
-- Personalization aligned with user writing style
+- Personalization aligned with user writing style, skills and past experiences.
 - Keyword optimization for improved proposal relevance

-### Efficient Application Management

-- Bulk cover letter generation for multiple projects
-- Automatic saving of generated cover letters for review
-- Streamlined submission process

-### Advanced AI Technology

-- Utilizes Langgraph for workflow orchestration
-- Implements Litellm for multi LLM integration

 ## How It Works